swiftective/google-homepage/README.md

 - Fixed the subtle details and used DEV TOOLS 🛠 to catch the sall details in the page

+- Page Looks Different and have to troubleshoot the problem

 [FINAL PRODUCT 💪](https://swiftective.github.io/google-homepage/)